Brandishing a Gun in San Diego

 You are protected against all unreasonable searches and seizures

 If you are confronted by law enforcement, you should not consent to any search or seizure of your person without a warrant.
 If they do not have enough to charge you or hold you under reasonable suspicion of a crime, then they cannot pat you down for contraband or weapons under a terry stop.
 The stop and frisk of an individual is only limited to the extent of the detention.
 If your reasonable expectation of privacy is abridged you must not resist arrest but only make it clear that they did not have consent to search so that your lawyer will have an opportunity to file a suppression motion on any items found on your person that was a result of the unlawful search and seizure.

 It is important to the officers in your case to procure the firearm in order to prosecute the case.
 They are fully aware that there is generally no expectation of privacy in things held out to the public and they will use this to their advantage.
 If they show up to your home investigating an incident that occurred, do not open the door and ask to see a warrant.
-The purpose behind this search is to effectuate an arrest that will result with you behind bars.
+The purpose behind this search is to effectuate an arrest that will result in you behind bars.
 You should contact a lawyer immediately if you feel uncomfortable answering any questions by law enforcement.

 It is essential to hire a lawyer that is well versed in the complexities of gun laws in the state of California.
 It is in your best interest to consult a few lawyers until you find someone who is an active gun enthusiast and who fights to actually defend our second amendment rights.
 Attorney Vik Monder has been recognized by the San Diego Gun Owners Pack for getting positive results for our military members who are charged with gun crimes in San Diego County, be it brandishing a firearm or unlawful sale of firearms.